EditDV: Features

 Originally bundled with a FireWire card, EditDV 1.5 got updated into a less expensive software only package for use with the newer PowerMac G3 that came with a FireWire interface.
 Later, a scaled down version named EditDV 1.6.1 Unplugged was released as a freeware version next to EditDV 2.0.

 Unlike many other applications at the time which transcoded video to M-JPEG for editing, EditDV provided lossless native editing of the DV format.
 Only transitions (such as dissolves or wipes), effects (such as rotating or scaling the video, adjusting the audio level, or adding titles) and filters (such as changing the brightness or color balance) needed to be rendered.
 This also had the disadvantage to not work with analogue video capture.

 EditDV was built on top of QuickTime and supported QuickTime filters as well as its own built-in effects and transitions.
 Effects could be animated using keyframes.
 EditDV 2.0 worked natively with Quicktime MOV format.
 For Microsoft Windows users, where the standard was AVI, this required the use of a provided external conversion tool afterwards when AVI was wanted.

 The user interface had a Project window for organising clips into bins, a Sequence window with a multi-track timeline for arranging clips into a program using three-point editing, and Source and Program monitor windows.
 A finished program could either be exported as a QuickTime movie or written back to DV tape using the "print to video" command.

 Version 3.0, then renamed CineStream, shifted towards web designers who wanted to add video streaming interactivity to a website.
 The new feature called EventStream allowed setting clickable hot spots to link to another location, either to another page with a URL or to another video.
 This feature distinguished CineStream from the rest of the competition.

-Product line
+Products

 The EditDV product family included a number of related products, all sharing a similar name: